BlastCom/LCD_Arduino_PL/README.md

 # LCD_Arduino_PL
-Repo for the Arduino's LCD program.
+Repo for the Arduino's LCD program for the students at Plastic Loop.
 Curently working on the Shredder.
 Planing for a template.